zelanko/sql-docs.pt-br/docs/sql-server/failover-clusters/windows/configure-cluster-quorum-nodeweight-settings.md

 ---
-title: Definir configurações de NodeWeight de quórum de cluster | Microsoft Docs ms.custom: '' ms.date: 03/14/2017
+title: Definir configurações de NodeWeight de quorum do cluster
-ms.prod: sql
-ms.reviewer: ''
+descriptoin: Describes how to configure the NodeWeight settings for a member node in a Windows Server Failover Cluster. ms.custom: seo-lt-2019 ms.date: 03/14/2017 ms.prod: sql ms.reviewer: ''